Guinea-Bissau: 21st century

 On 9 January 2012, President Sanhá died, and Pereira was again appointed as an interim president.
-On the evening of 12 April 2012, members of the country's military staged a coup d'état and arrested the interim president and a leading presidential candidate.
+On the evening of 12 April 2012, members of the country's military staged a coup d'état and arrested Pereira and a leading presidential candidate.
 Former vice chief of staff, General Mamadu Ture Kuruma, assumed control of the country in the transitional period and started negotiations with opposition parties.

 The 2014 general election saw José Mário Vaz elected President of Guinea-Bissau.
 Vaz became the first elected president to complete his five-year mandate.
-At the same time, he was eliminated in the first round of the 2019 presidential elections, ultimately seeing Umaro Sissoco Embaló emerge as the victor.
+In the 2019 presidential elections, Vaz was eliminated in the first round, and Umaro Sissoco Embaló was elected president.
 Embaló, the first president to be elected without the backing of the PAIGC, took office in February 2020.

-On 1 February 2022, there was an attempted coup d'état to overthrow President Umaro Sissoco Embaló.
+On 1 February 2022, there was an attempted coup d'état against Embaló.
 On 2 February 2022, state radio announced that four assailants and two members of the presidential guard had been killed in the incident.
 The African Union and ECOWAS both condemned the coup.
 Six days after the attempted coup d'état, on 7 February 2022, there was an attack on the building of Rádio Capital FM, a radio station critical of the Bissau-Guinean government; this was the second time the radio station suffered an attack of this nature in less than two years.
 A journalist working for the station recalled, while wishing to stay anonymous, that one of their colleagues had recognized one of the cars carrying the attackers as belonging to the presidency.

-In 2022, Embaló became the first African ruler to visit Ukraine since the Russian invasion of the country in February, meeting with President of Ukraine Volodymyr Zelenskyy.